 FOR BETTER, FOR WORSE?

-THIS IS A REALLY GREAT ARTICLE FROM TIE THE KNOT SCOTLAND THAT DEALS WITH NOT LETTING WEDDING PLANNING OVERWHELM YOUR RELATIONSHIP, ESPECIALLY IF YOU ARE INTENDING ON A LONG ENGAGEMENT…
+WE WERE DELIGHTED TO CONTRIBUTE TO THIS GREAT ARTICLE THAT DEALS WITH NOT LETTING THE DEMANDS OF WEDDING PLANNING OVERWHELM YOUR RELATIONSHIP, ESPECIALLY IF YOU ARE PLANNING A LONG ENGAGEMENT.

 “If it’s going to be a long one, remember there’s no need to rush out and book things straight away,” says Alison.
 “Take time to work out your priorities and understand how all of the key elements of your wedding will fit together.
 That way you can create a plan that allows you to spread out the big decisions so that every month you are focused and, more importantly, relaxed.”